What is Sex Addiction?

 Sex addiction can be just as powerful and harmful as any drug or alcohol addiction.
-Essentially sex addiction is parallel to a drug addiction.
-The obsessive and compulsive behaviors to obtaining the high that is achieved by engaging in sex, and the effects that the addiction has to personal, emotional and physical aspects of their life.
-Sex addiction
+Essentially sex addiction is parallel to drug addiction.
+The obsessive and compulsive behaviors to obtaining the high that is achieved by engaging in sex and the effects that the addiction has on personal, emotional, and physical aspects of their life.

 Sex addiction occurs when a normal sex drive has become an obsessive and overly active sex drive, to the point that sexual behavior is out of control.
 A firm resolution to change this behavior is too often not enough to stop.
 A sex addict lives a very confusing and painful life of a distorted understanding of what their needs are.

-Cycle of Sex Addiction
+The cycle of Sex Addiction

-The behavior of sex addicts is comparable to behavior of alcoholics and addicts, where sex functions like a drug.
+The behavior of sex addicts is comparable to the behavior of alcoholics and addicts, where sex functions like a drug.
 Sexual acts or obsessively thinking about sex consume the sex addict’s life.
 The cycle of sex addiction starts with a fantasy, an obsession.
-Much like a drug addiction the thought or obsession drives the addict to need to act upon their desire.
+Much like drug addiction, the thought or obsession drives the addict to need to act upon their desire.

-Once the addict engages in sex, remorse and sorrow follows.
+Once the addict engages in sex, remorse, and sorrow follow.
 The only coping mechanism they know is starting the cycle all over again by needing to engage in sex.
-These obsessions can profoundly negatively impact an individual’s job performance, family and social life.
+These obsessions can profoundly negatively impact an individual’s job performance, family, and social life.

 Sexual addiction is referred to as a process or behavioral addiction, as opposed to a substance addiction like alcohol or drugs.
-In a behavioral addiction, the euphoric feeling or the “high” comes from chemicals released into the brain, rather than from an external source like a drug.
-Sex addiction can seriously impact the life of the sex addict, and the loved ones that witness its destruction.
+In a behavioral addiction, the euphoric feeling or the “high” comes from chemicals released into the brain rather than from an external source like a drug.
+Sex addiction can seriously impact the life of the sex addict and the loved ones that witness its destruction.